Vanisherzd/Ephemeris-Extension-PoC/iOS.md

 Attackers can exploit this vulnerability using the following steps:

 1. **Obtain and Modify Ephemeris Data:**
    Download GPS navigation data from public sources (e.g., NASA CDDIS) and modify it to extend the time frame.
-The starting time for this experiment was set to **UTC+0, September 27, 8:48**.

 2. **Generate Fake GPS Signals:**
    Use open-source tools such as `gps-sdr-sim` to create a fake GPS signal file (`gpssim.bin`) based on the modified ephemeris data.

 3. **Transmit the Spoofed Signal:**
-   Deploy Software-Defined Radio (SDR) devices such as BladeRF xA4 to broadcast the fake GPS signals over the L1 frequency band to the target iOS devices.
+   Deploy Software-Defined Radio (SDR) devices such as BladeRF xA4 to broadcast the fake GPS signals over the L1 frequency band to the target devices.

 4. **Achieve Location Spoofing:**
    Target devices will process the fake signals, leading to incorrect location and time synchronization.

 ---

-## Experiment Timeline
-- **17 Seconds:** Normal GPS signals began to be interfered with.
-- **31 Seconds:** The spoofed GPS signal fully replaced the original, and the location was altered.

----

 ## Impact
 - **Confidentiality (C):** Low (mainly affects location accuracy).
 - **Integrity (I):** High (can result in tampering with location-based business processes).
-- **Availability (A):** High (may disrupt the functionality of navigation and verification services, including Apple CarPlay).
+- **Availability (A):** High (may disrupt the functionality of navigation and verification services, including Apple CarPlay and Android Auto).

 ---